gbevan/pastmon/pastmonweb/README.md

     $ fleetctl start pastmon-web@1.service pastmon-web-discovery@1.service

+Point your browser at http://your-front-end-host:8080, default user/password is admin/admin.

 You can also start PasTmon sensor containers on your other CoreOS hosts:

     $ fleetctl start pastmon-sensor@{1..5}.service